 - At the end of a quarter, all held features are released to the GxP sandbox, which is also the same time that GxP release notes are released.

 - 30 days after held features were released to the GxP sandbox, they are made generally available for GxP customers.

 GxP Sandbox Release Schedule

-The GxP sandbox release schedules is as follows:
+The approximate general GxP sandbox release schedule is as follows:

 Creating a GxP Sandbox

 Creating a GxP sandbox involves the following steps:

 - Create a developer sandbox.
 Give the sandbox a name that will help you recognize it as a GxP sandbox.

 - Note the EID (enterprise ID) of the develop sandbox.
 (When you view existing sandboxes in Admin Console > Platform, this value is in the Enterprise ID column in the list of sandboxes.)